egamer9410/angry-birds-transformers-blender-tools-xga-xgm/README.md

 check releases

 credits
-claude.ai wrote the script for xgm and xga
+ROVIO these guy own these models xentient game egnine claude.ai wrote the script for xgm and xga
 Luigi Auiremma creator of quickbms and the needed script for unpacking abtf .paks me for rigging and getting these models into blender